Mister

 [22] Wyatt attends a concert at the Scene club in NYC where

-Jimi Hendrix jams with Larry Coryell
+Jimi Hendrix jams with Larry Coryell.

 Hugh Hopper resigns as roadie, and Ted Bing takes over; Andy